 A Yukon Gold Rush Legend

-Klondike Kate’s in Dawson City, Alaska, traces its roots to the Klondike Gold Rush era of the late 1890s.
-While technically located in Canada’s Yukon Territory, Dawson City played a central role in Alaska-bound gold rush travel routes, making it deeply connected to American frontier history.
+Klondike Kate's in Dawson City, in Canada's Yukon Territory, traces its roots to the Klondike Gold Rush of the late 1890s.
+Although it sits across the border, Dawson City was the gateway for the Alaska-bound stampede and is deeply tied to North American frontier history.
 The establishment is named after the legendary Klondike Kate, one of the most famous figures of the gold rush era.

 During the height of the gold rush, Dawson City exploded into a booming frontier town filled with prospectors, gamblers, saloon owners, entertainers, and working women.
 Brothels and dance halls quickly became part of the town's nightlife economy.

-If you are planning an Alaska adventure, explore our full Alaska Travel Guide For more historic gold rush destinations, including the infamous Deadwood brothel, visit the local museum.
+If you are planning an Alaska adventure, explore our full Alaska Travel Guide.

 Who Was Klondike Kate?